wezong/collegeapp/README.md

 Customer satisfaction - Have a working algorithm that provides satisfaction to the user.

 ## Project Metrics
-**Due October 26, 11:59pm**

-Compose 2-5 metrics to determine the success of the project.
-These should be measureable, and should translate to a letter grade for each.
 ### Metric 1
 Evaluate how accurate and relevant the university recommendations are from the users' perspective.
 This will be measured by using students that are currently in colleges.
 They will take the survey and determine if the results match with their current unviersitie.